vulppi-dev/IntREST/docs/GET_START.md

 yarn dev
 ```

 The development server will start, and you can access your application at the specified port.
+The default port is `4000`, but you can change this by setting the `PORT` environment variable or in `port` property, in `intrest.config.mjs` file configuration.

 With these steps, you've manually installed IntREST, configured TypeScript, and set up your first route.
 You can now start building your IntREST application and explore the framework's capabilities.